tokio-rs/loom/README.md

 use crate::sync::AtomicUsize;
 ```

-If you have tokio dependencies in your project, you may wish to choose a cfg flag
+If you have any dependencies in your project which also use `loom`, you may wish to choose a cfg flag
 with a project specific flag to avoid conflicts with their use of loom.
 For
 example use `my_project_loom`, `#[cfg(my_project_loom)]` and
 `RUSTFLAGS="--cfg my_project_loom"`.